-IIP Placements in Italy
+IIP Internships in Italy

 Location: Maccarese (Rome), Italy

 Bioversity International is a global research-for-development organization.
 They have a vision – that agricultural biodiversity nourishes people and sustains the planet.
 They deliver scientific evidence, management practices and policy options to use and safeguard agricultural and tree biodiversity to attain sustainable global food and nutrition security.
 They work with partners in low-income countries in different regions where agricultural and tree biodiversity can contribute to improved nutrition, resilience, productivity and climate change adaptation.
 This year, Bioversity is offering placements in their headquarters (Maccarese, Italy) as well as in their offices in Malaysia and Nepal.
 Bioversity staff includes specialists in agriculture, forestry, information science and technology, socioeconomics, law and policy, finance and administration.
 Through the IIP internship program, Bioversity offers invaluable on-the-job training under the guidance of established experts in genetic resources, communications, and policy and law practices that encourage the production of public goods.
 IIP interns will be assigned to research projects and will learn to work as part of a project team.
 Interns will gain a broad understanding of issues in international agricultural research-for-development, particularly sustainable conservation and use of agricultural biodiversity for food and agriculture.
 IIP interns will typically gain experience in carrying out desk studies, literature searching, compilation and analysis of information, database work, and writing reports, papers, and public awareness materials.
-One placement has been created for an International Internship Program (IIP) intern in Italy.

 - Communications and writing: The Communications Unit of Bioversity International works to increase the visibility, awareness, and support of the research and activities of the organization.
 The unit helps translate science into stories, produce and manage scientific and institutional publications, and manage the messaging of the institution’s digital channels (including website and social media).
 The IIP intern will work on one or more of the following projects: